avinassh/avinassh.github.io/source/content/posts/install-uefi-windows-yosemite-dualboot.md

-+++
+Title: Install Windows 8 UEFI on Legacy BIOS with Clover (and Dual boot with Yosemite)
+Date: 2014-12-28 16:20
+Category: Tutorial
+Tags: hackintosh, OSX, UEFI
+Slug: install-uefi-windows-yosemite-dualboot
-title = "Install Windows 8 UEFI on Legacy BIOS with Clover (and Dual boot with Yosemite)" date = "2014-12-28T16:20:00+05:30" categories = ["tutorial"] tags = ["hackintosh", "osx", "uefi"] slug = "install-uefi-windows-yosemite-dualboot" description = "This tutorial will help you install Windows 8 on a Legacy BIOS in UEFI mode using Clover and dual boot with Yosemite."
+Summary: This tutorial will help you install Windows 8 on a Legacy BIOS in UEFI mode using Clover and dual boot with Yosemite.
-+++

 In this tutorial I am going to explain how to install Windows 8 on a Legacy BIOS in UEFI mode (Yes!
 It's possible!!) using Clover and dual boot with Yosemite.
 Technically this tutorial should work for Windows 7 and Mavericks also, but I haven't tried.